USS-Shenzhou/HoloJaneway/docs/portfolio.md

 This page contains two core classes from my proudest Minecraft mod, ***[MadParticle](https://modrinth.com/mod/mad-particle)*** : `NeoInstancedRenderManager` and `MultiThreadedEqualObjectLinkedOpenHashSetQueue`.

 MadParticle was originally designed as a decorative particle mod for Minecraft, allowing players to create visually rich in-game scenes through a large number of configurable parameters.
-Unlike particle systems in Unreal or Unity, Minecraft’s particles are comparatively heavy, which function more like client-side actors than VFX effects.
+Unlike particle systems in Unreal or Unity, Minecraft’s particles are relatively heavier, which function more like client-side actors/entities than VFX effects.

 ### In-game demo